 I am working with a part that has a Class A finish, will a MJF 3D Printed component scratch my part when it comes in contact with it?

-PA-12 Nylon MJF component can be flocked or pasti-diped in order to 100% guarantee that a Class A finish is not damaged.
-Another option is to print the parts in a Class A safe TPU.
+PA-12 Nylon MJF components can be flocked or pasti-diped in order to improve its chances of not scratching the Class A finish on a part.
+The best option is to print the parts in a Class A safe TPU.
 Nest inserts can also be printed in the TPU material so that the nest can still be rigid but will not actually contact the part.

 Can a 3D Printed part be used as a nest for ultra sonic welding applications?